 The Digital Technologies HNC – Software Development and Programming is a higher level course, equivalent to the first year of a university degree programme.
 It concentrates on developing the skills to succeed in industry and prepares you for work in the digital sector.
-You'll study units such as Programming, Software Development Lifecycles, Data Structures & Algorithms and Advanced Programming.
-This qualification will be delivered by the exciting South Central Institute of Technology.
+You’ll study units such as:

-You'll gain a wide range of knowledge tied to practical skills gained through research, independent study, directed study and workplace scenarios, with live project briefs from our employer partners.
+You’ll gain a wide range of knowledge, during your Software Development and Programming course, tied to practical skills gained through research, independent study, directed study and workplace scenarios, with live project briefs from our employer partners.
 You will also have the opportunity to develop transferable skills such as communication, teamwork, research and analysis, which are highly valued in higher education and the workplace.Apply Now

 Is it for me?